 Classic trophic cascade theory predicts that increased sea otter abundance should reduce the abundance of their prey, including functionally important invertebrate grazers such as sea urchins.
 In turn, reduced grazer abundance should release kelp and other algae from top-down control and lead to increases in their abundance.
 Our results echo those of Kvitek et al. (1989, 1998, 2000) and demonstrate large, immediate, and persistent effects of sea otter expansion on the main invertebrate kelp-grazer and a preferred prey, sea urchins.
-We also show that increases in otter abundance lead to declines for a broad suite of invertebrate species.
+We also show that increases in otter abundance were correlated with declines for a broad suite of invertebrate species.
 These reductions suggest the consequences of sea otter populations for kelp forest community composition are not exclusively an immediate shift in state, but can manifest gradually over the span of decades (other REFS THAT SHOW THIS?).
 Furthermore, because invertebrate densities remain far below historical levels and those associated with shifts to non-kelp dominated states (CITE), the observed decline in kelp growth rates (Fig. 3) and total area (Fig.1) in OCNMS since 2000 is unlikely to be mediated by increased invertebrate grazing pressure.
 Rather, these results suggest that forces unrelated to otter abundance may also contribute to kelp forest community dynamics and composition.

 One hypothesis for the decoupling of kelp and otter growth rates since 2000 is an increase in the influence of abiotic factors.
 Oceanographic dynamics in the late 1990s and early 2000s in the Northeast Pacific have been the subject of intense study because they were characterized by major El Nino and La Nina events and a shift in productivity regimes (PDO; {Mantua:1997tv, Mantua:2002jp}).
 It is possible that at that time the vast majority of changes in invertebrate grazer abundance due to otter predation had already occurred, and at that point kelp dynamics became more strongly influenced by sea surface temperature, upwelling, nutrient availability and other bottom-up forces (Pfister et al. 2017).
 For kelp in particular, we expected that the variability in kelp area would be strongly related to exposure at a given site (Reed et al. 2011, Bell et al. 2015).
 While kelp CV varied substantially among sites (Fig. S1), it was unrelated to calculated wave exposure values.
 Surprisingly, post-2002 Neah Bay had nearly equivalent kelp CVs as five of the other locations on the outer coast including Cape Alava and Destruction Island (Fig. 5; detrended CV of approximately 0.2).
-We speculate that this may be driven predominantly by the fact that we only have information about kelp area during the summer during which wave energy on the coast is a relatively low.
+We speculate that this may be driven predominantly by the fact that we only have information about kelp area during the summer during which wave energy on the coast is relatively low.
 An alternative prediction is that kelp CV in Neah Bay would decline if sea otters invaded Neah Bay, as kelp CV appears to be potentially related to the number of otters present at each site (Fig. 5).
 While we cannot identify definitively what caused the decoupling of otter and kelp dynamics in OCNMS, shifts in factors controlling alternate states within ecological communities are not without precedent in other systems (Petraitis intertidal stuff, Bellwood et al. sleeping functional group on coral reefs).
 Our study adds richness and complexity to the classic trophic cascade explanation for the dynamics of kelp forest communities in the presence of sea otters.